natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

 Since new line character is now included, combination ``.+`` captures everything between data.

-Now try to use this regular expression to get information about all neighbors from sh_cdp_neighbors_sw1.txt file.
+Now try to use this regex to get information about all neighbors from sh_cdp_neighbors_sw1.txt file.

 ::